Murder of Bob Chappell: Police board Four Winds and search for Chappell

 When police boarded Four Winds that morning they noticed blood on steps, a knife on the floor of the wheelhouse and a torch with blood on it.
 There was no trace of Chappell.
 The yacht was low in the water and sinking.
 The causes were located.
-A pipe to the for'ard toilet had been cut allowing seawater to flow in.
-It was also discovered that a seacock under the flooring in the for'ard part of the yacht had been opened, allowing seawater to flow in.
+A pipe to the forward toilet had been cut allowing seawater to flow in.
+It was also discovered that a seacock under the flooring in the forward part of the yacht had been opened, allowing seawater to flow in.

 Police experienced in marine and rescue services and with water craft took the view that the person responsible for cutting the pipe and opening the seacock had an intimate knowledge of Four Winds, particularly in the case of the seacock, which was under a carpet and panel, and which served no apparent purpose.

 Divers searched an area around Four Winds and to the south of it.
 Because of poor visibility, it was impossible for the divers to find objects on the bottom.
 As a consequence, sonar equipment was used in April 2009 to search roughly the same area.
 Ninety items of interest were located with the sonar.
 Only 25 of them were dived on.
 They were not the body of Chappell.